Shake Some Action: Cover versions

 The title song was covered by Cracker for the soundtrack to the 1995 film Clueless.
 The Newtown Neurotics live album Kickstarting a Backfiring Nation features “Shake Some Action” redone as “Take Strike Action.”.

 Yo La Tengo performed "You Tore Me Down" on their album Fakebook.

 The Hitmen have a recorded live version of the song on their compilation album Dancing Time '78-'79.
 The take is from Live at The Local Inn, Ryde, September 1979.

+Michael Monroe recorded "Shake Some Action" on his first solo album, Nights Are So Long, released in 1987.